wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/manage-microsoft-purview-audit-standard/includes/6-use-audit-log-searching-investigate-common-support-issues.md

      -  **Deleted messages from Deleted Items folder**.
 This activity corresponds to the **SoftDelete** mailbox auditing action.
 This activity is also logged when a user permanently deletes an item by selecting it and pressing **Shift+Delete**.
 After an item is permanently deleted, the user can recover it until the deleted item retention period expires.
      -  **Purged messages from mailbox**.
 This activity corresponds to the **HardDelete** mailbox auditing action.
 This activity is logged when a user purges an item from the **Recoverable Items** folder.
 Admins can use the **Content search** tool in the Microsoft Purview compliance portal to search for and recover purged items until the deleted item retention period expires, or longer if the user's mailbox is on hold.
  -  **Start date and End date**.
 Select a date range that's applicable to the investigation.
  -  **Users**.
 If you select a user in this field, the audit log search tool returns audit records for email items that were either soft deleted or hard deleted by the user you specify.
-Sometimes the user who deletes an email miay not be the mailbox owner.
+Sometimes the user who deletes an email may not be the mailbox owner.
  -  **File, folder, or site**.
 Leave this field blank.

 After you run the search, you can filter the search results to display the audit records for soft-deleted items or for hard-deleted items.
 Select the audit record to display the **Details** flyout page, and then select **More information**.
 Additional information about the deleted item, such as the subject line and the location of the item when it was deleted, is displayed in the **AffectedItems** field.